EricJMarti/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/EricJMarti/README.md

 - NKRO enabled by default
 - RGB will automatically turn off after 20 minutes or if the host goes to sleep
+- RGB configured to violet solid color mode by default